 The Residences at Secret Bay

 From the developer of Secret Bay, recently voted the World’s Best Boutique Hotel, comes a new era of Caribbean luxury living.
-This limited Dominica real estate offering of 42 architectural treehouse-style villas and bungalows are secluded within the gated confines of Secret Bay, one of the world’s most acclaimed eco-luxury resorts.
+This limited Dominica real estate offering of 42 architectural treehouse-style villas and villa estates are secluded within the gated confines of Secret Bay, one of the world’s most acclaimed eco-luxury resorts.
 The Residences at Secret Bay present a rare opportunity to own a sustainable luxury vacation home, along with incomparable 5-star service, on one of the Caribbean’s most sparsely populated, environmentally-conscious and culturally-rich islands.

 Secret Bay has garnered widespread media attention for their residences’ artful fusion of high design and locally-sourced craftsmanship, as well as their unique guest experience custom-curated to personal preference.
 Secret Bay has received countless accolades since opening its doors just five years ago, including a Condé Nast Traveler Reader’s Choice Award and Travel & Leisure’s “World’s Best” hotels in the Caribbean.
 Additionally, Secret Bay has been voted into TripAdvisor’s top 1 percent of hotels worldwide for the past four years, was named World’s Best Boutique Hotel 2016 by the Boutique Hotel Awards, and was honored as the Best Green Hotel 2016 in the Caribbean & Pacific by Condé Nast Johansens.